bwu-dart/bwu_polymer_routing/README.md

 </html>
 ```

-The `di` transformer needs a `main()` method where it adds the initialization code for the generated static injector.
+The `di` transformer needs a custom `main()` method where it adds the initialization code for the generated static injector.
 Therefore we need a main method even though we use an `<app-element>` which encloses the entire application and the application initialization code.

 ###example/example_01.dart